 9. Beagle breeding facilities grew

-Thousands of beagles were bred to supply the research industry and thousands more were killed.
+Thousands of beagles were bred to supply the research industry, and thousands more were killed.

 10. The experiments yielded no useful data

 Despite the studies done on the beagles, there was no useful data that the commission could use to ascertain the health of humans during the Cold War.

-A former lab scientist who worked on these animal laboratories wrote an op-ed piece in the San Diego Union-Tribune to confirm that the experiments were useless to humans.
+A former lab scientist who worked in these animal laboratories wrote an op-ed piece in the San Diego Union-Tribune to confirm that the experiments were useless to humans.

-11. More than 60,000 dogs have been experimented on as recently as 2016
+11. Amost 60,000 dogs have been experimented on as recently as 2019

 12. Current lab experiments make use of shelter mutts if there are no beagles

 Though beagles still remain the most preferred choice for lab experiments, shelter dogs that have not been adopted are also being turned over to researchers today.